 Pilot grants are stipends for preliminary or pilot phases of young investigators’ research projects.
 These grants support an investigator’s efforts to address focused research questions, obtain preliminary data to support larger grant proposals in the future, and develop a line of research that can be carried forward into an academic career.

-This award provides a one-time $10,000 pilot grant for a young investigator to pursue basic or applied research that advances the understanding of dietary glutamic acid and/or it’s sodium salt, under healthy or therapeutic conditions, particularly as it relates to sodium reduction and/or the microbiota-gut-brain axis.
+This award provides a one-time $10,000 pilot grant for a young investigator to pursue human research that advances the understanding of dietary glutamic acid and/or it’s sodium salt, under healthy or therapeutic conditions, particularly as it relates to sodium reduction and/or the gut-brain axis.
 No indirect costs are allowed.

-Special thanks to Ajinomoto Health & Nutrition North America, Inc. for providing funding for this new award.
+Special thanks to Ajinomoto Health & Nutrition North America, Inc. for providing funding for this award.

 Click here to download a PDF detailing Ajinomoto Young Investigator Eligibility and Guidelines.